rakibul-wdp/minimal-library-management-system/README.md

-# What is React-Redux?
+# What is Redux-thunk?

-- for better development
+- middleware